adamnant/destination/README.rst

 Configuration
 =============
-Currently configurations are set in the code (they would in the future be set to use a config file and suitable comments included).
+Currently configurations are only set in the code.